ElektraInitiative/libelektra/src/plugins/crypto/README.md

 The GPG binary is required for handling the cryptographic keys.

-At the moment the plugins will only run in UNIX/Linux-like systems, that implement `fork ()`.
+At the moment the plugins will only run on UNIX/Linux-like systems, that implement `fork ()`.

 ## Examples ##